vaamonde/ubuntu-2204/services/06-war-tomcat.md

 CREATE DATABASE dbagenda;

-/* Criando o Usuário Agenda com a Senha Agenda do Banco de Dados Agenda*/ CREATE USER 'dbagenda' IDENTIFIED WITH mysql_native_password BY 'dbagenda';" GRANT USAGE ON *.* TO 'dbagenda';"
+/* Criando o Usuário Agenda com a Senha Agenda do Banco de Dados Agenda*/ CREATE USER 'dbagenda'@'localhost' IDENTIFIED WITH mysql_native_password BY 'dbagenda';
+GRANT USAGE ON *.* TO 'dbagenda';
 GRANT ALL PRIVILEGES ON dbagenda.* TO 'dbagenda';
 FLUSH PRIVILEGES;